 If you’re leaning toward the latter part of that question, you are going to have a diffcult time being a part of a stepfamily and might want to rethink your priorities.

 Accept the reality of your situation

 The stepmom is the lone family member who is greatly affected by decisions in which she often has no say.
 This is the truth of stepfamily life and one of the reasons why being a stepmom is so difficult.

 It is one thing to have to live with consequences of your own choices but quite another to have to deal with consequences from choices that others have made.
-Having a husband who understands this and takes his wife’s feelings into consideration is often the difference between being in a happy or a strained marriage.
+Having a partner who understands this and takes his wife’s feelings into consideration is often the difference between being in a happy relationship and a strained one.